cashbee-team/treezor_client/docs/BeneficiariesApi.md

 api_instance = TreezorClient::BeneficiariesApi.new

 opts = {
-  access_signature: "access_signature_example", # String | Access signature can be mandatory for specific context.
+  access_signature: 'access_signature_example', # String | Access signature can be mandatory for specific context.
 Treezor will contact you if so.
 More info [here](https://agent.treezor.com/security-authentication).
-  access_tag: "access_tag_example", # String | Access tag is used for idem potency query.
+  access_tag: 'access_tag_example', # String | Access tag is used for idem potency query.
 More info [here](https://agent.treezor.com/basics).
   access_user_id: 56, # Integer | Access user's id is used for user's action restriction.
 More info [here](https://agent.treezor.com/basics).
-  access_user_ip: "access_user_ip_example", # String | Access user's ip is used for user's action restriction.
+  access_user_ip: 'access_user_ip_example', # String | Access user's ip is used for user's action restriction.
 More info [here](https://agent.treezor.com/basics).
   body: TreezorClient::Body1.new # Body1 |
 }